-The team at the SMA Law Group is here to help if you or loved one have taken Zantac and have subsequently gotten cancer.
+The team at the SMT Legal is here to help if you or loved one have taken Zantac and have subsequently gotten cancer.
 Our Pittsburgh Zantac cancer attorneys are ready to investigate your case and work to secure any compensation you may be entitled to.

 We don’t get paid unless you get paid.

 Contact us today for a free case evaluation.